Crime in the United States: Crime victimology

 In 2011, surveys indicated more than 5.8 million violent victimizations and 17.1 million property victimizations took place in the United States; according to the Bureau of Justice Statistics, each property victimization corresponded to one household, while violent victimizations is the number of victims of a violent crime.

 Patterns are found within the victimology of crime in the United States.
 Overall, people with lower incomes, those younger than 25, and non-whites were more likely to report being the victim of crime.
 Income, gender, and age had the most dramatic effect on the chances of a person being victimized by crime, while the characteristic of race depended upon the crime being committed.

 In terms of gender, the BJS National Crime Victimization Survey (NCVS) published in 2019 that "the percentage of violent victimizations reported to police was higher for females (46%) than for males (36%)".
-This difference can largely be attributed to reporting of simple assaults, as the percentages of violent victimizations reported to police, excluding simple assault, were similar for females (47%) and males (46%).
+This difference can largely be attributed to the reporting of simple assaults, as the percentages of violent victimizations reported to police, excluding simple assault, were similar for females (47%) and males (46%).
 The victim-to-population ratio of 1.0 for both males and females shows that the percentage of violent incidents involving male (49%) or female (51%) victims was equal to males' (49%) or females' (51%) share of the population.

 In regards to rape, the National Incident-Based Reporting System (NIBRS) indicates females are disproportionately more affected than males.
 According to the data collected from 2010 to 2020, women make 89% of victims of rape, while men make 11%.
 Perpetrators are 93% men.

 Concerning age, those younger than twenty-five were more likely to fall victim to crime, especially violent crime.
 The chances of being victimized by violent crime decreased far more substantially with age than the chances of becoming the victim of property crime.
 For example, 3.03% of crimes committed against a young person were theft, while 20% of crimes committed against an elderly person were theft.

 Bias motivation reports showed that of the 7,254 hate crimes reported in 2011, 47.7% (3,465) were motivated by race, with 72% (2,494) of race-motivated incidents being anti-black.
 In addition, 20.8% (1,508) of hate crimes were motivated by sexual orientation, with 57.8% (871) of orientation-motivated incidents being anti-male homosexual.

 The third largest motivation factor for hate crime was religion, representing 18.2% (1,318) incidents, with 62.2% (820) of religion-motivated incidents being anti-Jewish.

 As of 2007, violent crime against homeless people is increasing.

 The likelihood of falling victim to crime relates to both demographic and geographic characteristics.

 In 2010, according to the UNODC, 67.5% of all homicides in the United States were perpetrated using a firearm.
 The costliest crime in terms of total financial impact on all of its victims, and the most underreported crime is rape, in the United States.